replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 Released on January 3, 2023

 :::important
-A regression that can unintentionally remove critical system packages from Ubuntu machines has been found in this version.
-Version `v2023.01.13-1` includes a fix for this regression and should be used in all cases instead.
+v2023.01.03-0 has a known issue that can cause critical system packages to be removed from Ubuntu machines.
+This known issue is resolved in v2023.01.13-1.
+To avoid this known issue, do not upgrade to v2023.01.03-0, and instead upgrade directly to v2023.01.13-1.
 :::

 ### New Features {#new-features-v2023-01-03-0}